 Click onto image to enlarge.
-Let me know your response to this photomontage.
+Let me know your response to this collage.
 Prints are available upon request.

 Butterflies are silent sorcerers; incredibly visible and invisible.
 Their presence singles healthy and vibrant landscapes where they feed and pollinate, pollinate and feed.
 Some are endangered and others near that threshold.
 Over the last decade I‘ve noticed a decline in the general butterfly population as well as the ever-popular monarch, a singular species that represents the demise of nature’s abundance.

 While monarchs and many other species are in crisis, the disruption in their populations has been widely publicized.
 Campaigns to revive their numbers are working.
 And subsequently the monarch has become a symbol of climate change, deforestation, human intervention and extinction.